Adjustments Pregnant Workers Can Legally Ask For

 Safer Working Conditions

-There will be task you just simply can’t do anymore, or that are highly unsafe for you to do.
+There will be tasks you just simply can’t do anymore, or that are highly unsafe for you to do.
 For example, let’s say you’re a nurse or a cleaner at a hospital.
 You may feel unsafe completing certain tasks that come in close contact with hazardous waste.
 Due to your pregnancy, you’re at higher risk of infection and need adjustments to accommodate your health.

 As long as the request is reasonable, pregnant workers can legally ask to have certain tasks and duties adjusted.
 As your pregnancy progresses, you might become even more limited to what you can do.
 Ask your employer to have monthly meetings during your pregnancy, and be open about how you’re feeling physically and mentally.